-Five miles south of the centre of Liverpool lies Calderstones Park, a beautifully maintained urban park and gardens and formerly the grounds of Harthill and Calderstones Houses.
+Calderstones Park is a beautifully maintained urban park and gardens formerly the grounds of Harthill and Calderstones Houses, and five miles south of the centre of Liverpool.

 The park contains the remarkable living record of a far earlier moment in the city’s history.
 An ancient sessile oak tree (Quercus petraea) which is likely to date from the middle ages.